 My boys built their original tree fort one summer.
 The next summer they added a room addition, a closet, and a few benches.
 More recently, they enclosed the space under the fort with walls.
 Whenever they work on that fort, it consumes them.

-The idea for this booklet came to me while taking a picture of my boys’ tree fort for a blog post.
-My husband Tim encouraged me to turn that post into an e-booklet; author and tree house builder extraordinaire Pete Nelson inspired me to turn the booklet into a work of art; and all of the children who shared their opinions of tree houses make me wish every child could have one.
+The idea for this unit study came to me while taking a picture of my boys’ tree fort for a blog post.
+My husband Tim encouraged me to turn that post into study; and all of the children who shared their opinions of tree houses make me wish every child could have one.

 Lessons from the Tree House contains more than 50 lessons that you can do with your children in language, math, science, art, and more–while designing, building, and enjoying your tree house.